Japan–Poland relations: Interbellum

+The most sizeable Polish community of early 20th-century Japan (including the interbellum) lived in the Karafuto Prefecture, which further grew since 1925, as many Poles fled Soviet Russian persecution in northern Sakhalin.
+Following the Siberian intervention, Japan supported and subsidized Polish institutions in northern Sakhalin in the early 1920s.
+Poles in Karafuto engaged in unrestricted social, cultural and economic activities, and a Polish library was established in Toyohara.
+In 1924, Karafuto was visited by Polish ambassador to Japan Stanisław Patek, and many local Poles were granted Polish citizenship and passports.
+In 1930, two Catholic churches were built in Toyohara and Odomari, co-funded by Poles from Poland and Karafuto.
+Only a handful of Poles lived in other parts of Japan.
+Also, very few Japanese lived in Poland in the interbellum, including ten in Warsaw and three in Lwów, according to the 1921 Polish census.

 Both countries formed a silent alliance against the Soviet Union and agreed upon sharing intelligence they obtained.
 In the interwar period, Japanese cryptologists visited Poland, where Polish specialists wrote the methods of Russian phrases.
 Onodera claimed that until 1939 the center of the Japanese intelligence aimed at Russia was located in Warsaw.
 The Japanese relied heavily on the new Polish secret service for training in decryption and continued their close military co-operation even after the German invasion of Poland, which started World War II.
 Japan rejected war with Poland for this reason.
 The Japanese relied on the vast Polish network of spies and allowed the Poles to openly place their agents inside embassies of its protectorate of Manchukuo.
 Their military cooperation was so close that the Japanese ambassador was one of the people involved in the smuggling of a Polish flag made for the London-based Polish Air Squadron.
 Before the war, Japan wanted Poland to join the Axis countries.
 At the time of the signing the Molotov–Ribbentrop Pact and subsequent attack on Poland, Japan declared that from now on it would never trust Adolf Hitler anymore and would only use him for its own purposes, so as not to help Nazi Germany in the war with the Soviets at the end of the war.
 The Nazis knew about the close cooperation between Poland and Japan and Hitler ultimately not receiving support from Japan when Nazis fought against USSR.
 During a private briefing on 5 March 1943, Hitler remarked: